digitallyinduced/ihp/Guide/database-migrations.markdown

 # Database Migrations

 ```toc
 ```

 ## Introduction

-For development purposes you already know the `Update DB` workflow from the Schema Designer.
+For development purposes, you already know the `Update DB` workflow from the Schema Designer.
 Once your app is running in production you will at some point need to make changes to your database schema.
-With migrations you can evolve your production database schema by writing short SQL statements to make the necessary changes.
+With migrations, you can evolve your production database schema by writing short SQL statements to make the necessary changes.

 In IHP a migration file is a plain SQL file consisting of `ALTER TABLE` and other SQL statements that patch the database.
 They are stored in `Application/Migration` and are named by a timestamp and an optional description.